Jisan-mia/css-flexbox/README.md

    - _`align-items: flex-end`_ align items to the end
    - _`align-items: center`_ align items to the center

 - _`align-content`_ property defines how the remaining space of the full content should be distributed in cross axis.
+> If `flex-wrap` value is set to anything other than `nowrap`, only then we have to use `align-content` in the place of `align-items`.
+And it has the same possible values as `align-items`

    - _`align-content: flex-start`_ default. align content to the start in cross-axis
    - _`align-content: flex-end`_ align content to the end
    - _`align-content: center`_ align content to the center